-Westerby says that responsibility for Mrs M's loss should lie with Abana.
+Westerby says that responsibility for Mr C's loss should lie with Abana.

-As set out above, I accept that it may be the case that Abana, in advising Mrs M to enter into a SIPP, could be responsible for initiating the course of action that led to Mrs M's loss.
+As set out above, I accept that it may be the case that Abana, in advising Mr C to enter into a SIPP, could be responsible for initiating the course of action that led to Mr C's loss.

-However, the complaint against Westerby is what I'm considering here.
-And for the reasons I've set out earlier in this decision, I think Westerby has failed to comply with its own distinct regulatory obligations under the Principles.
-It's therefore my view that it's fair and reasonable for Westerby to compensate Mrs M for the full measure of her losses - as it could have put a stop to things if it had acted fairly and reasonably by rejecting Mrs M's application from Abana.
+However, the complaint against Westerby is the complaint I'm considering here.
+And for the reasons I've set out earlier in this decision, I consider that Westerby has failed to comply with its own distinct regulatory obligations under the Principles.
+It's therefore my view that it's fair and reasonable for Westerby to compensate Mr C for the full measure of his losses - as Westerby could have put a stop to things if it had acted fairly and reasonably by rejecting Mr C's application.

-I therefore consider that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mrs M to the full extent of her losses.
+I therefore consider that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mr C to the full extent of his losses.

-In addition to the financial loss that Mrs M has suffered as a result of the problems with her pension, I think that the losses suffered to Mrs M's pension provisions has caused Mrs M distress during a time when she's told us that she's been unwell and I think that it's fair for Westerby to compensate her for this as well.
+In addition to the financial loss that Mr C has suffered as a result of the problems with his pension, I think that the losses suffered to Mr C's pension provisions have caused Mr C distress as he is approaching his retirement and it is having an impact on his retirement planning.
+So, I think that it's fair for Westerby to compensate Mr C for this as well.